pavankjadda/BookStore/README.md

-# Jenkins CICD pipeline on OpenShift
+# Spring Boot Project deployed with Jenkins pipeline on OpenShift
 Deploy Spring Boot Project with Jenkins CICD pipeline on OpenShift

 ## Introduction